chrisfield70/velopes/README.md

 now I have app running locally, that post sync with github (on master only) is then built on heroku and visible Pretty cool.

+17 April 2015

+Yesterday I added in Up and Running with Django excercise - account managment.
+Today I modified it and started putting in some of my HAM from 2011.
+Fun times.
+Using the 'messing locally' branch.
+Ignoring Heroku for the moment.